We respect your privacy.

 Moving to Washington D.C.: Your Relocation Guide

 Washington D.C. is a bit of a paradox of a city.
-It's both one of the safest and most dangerous places in the country.
-It's safe because it's still the seat of power in the US, which means security is tight in many areas here, particularly those in close proximity to the White House.
-But as the city's crime rates suggest, it's also infested with too much crime for its own good.
-As of this writing, the general crime rate here is 68.99%, which is considered pretty high.
-And while it's 66.24% safe to walk around the city, it drops to a low 38.97% come nightfall.
+It's one of the safest and most dangerous places in the country at the same time.
+It's safe because it's still the seat of power in the US, which means security is tight in many areas here, particularly those close to the White House and Capitol Hill.
+But as Washington D.C.'s crime rates suggest, it's also infested with too much crime for its own good.
+As of this writing, the general crime rate here is 70.86%, which is considered high.

 Moving to Washington D.C.: Your Relocation Guide

-You're going to live in the capital city of the US and you don't know a thing about American taxes?
+You're going to live in the capital city of the US and you don't know a thing about the American tax system?
 Good luck!
-The country takes taxes pretty seriously.
-And since you'll be staying in the same city as the Internal Revenue Service headquarters, you might want to brush up on the country's system before settling down here.
-The overall gist of it is that you're taxed on your income, property, and the goods & services you purchases.
-The rates often depend on how much you earn, pair for your property, and the like.
+The country takes taxes pretty seriously, and since you'll be staying in the same city as the Internal Revenue Service headquarters, you should brush up on how they do taxes here!
+The overall gist is that you're taxed on your income, property, and the goods & services you purchase.
+The rates often depend on how much you earn, the size & state of your property, and the like.

 Moving to Washington D.C.: Your Relocation Guide